 Easy Voice Recorder has a clean and straightforward interface that makes creating, organizing, and sharing your recordings a seamless experience.
 The app also utilizes 16-bit PCM and MP4 audio codecs for high quality recording and playback.
 Additional features that make this app an Android favorite include the lack of software recording limitations and support for Android Wear OS (formerly Android Wear), enabling voice recordings from a smart watch.

 One drawback to the app is its exclusion of convenience-oriented features, which are only included in the Pro version.
-These features include clip trimming/editing, MP3 and AAC codec support, Bluetooth microphone support, skip silence, custom bitrate selection, and automatic cloud storage uploading.
-Fortunately, the upgrade only requires a one time payment of $3.99—less than a cup of coffee.
+These features include clip trimming/editing, MP3 and AAC codec support, Bluetooth microphone support, skip silence, custom bitrate selection, and automatic cloud storage uploading (to Google Drive or Dropbox).
+Fortunately, the upgrade only requires a one-time payment of $4.99—about the price of a latte.

 What you need to know about voice recording apps

-When it comes to voice recording apps, the name of the game is convenience, rather than quality.
+Think of voice recording apps the way professional photographers look at smartphone cameras: handy, but not a substitute for pro gear.
+If what you need is to hit the record button now, recording apps are perfect for capturing the moment in an unobtrusive way.
+The name of the game here is convenience, rather than quality.
 Voice recording apps don’t usually have support for the highest-quality audio formats, nor do they feature any extensive noise filtering capabilities like high-frequency boosts or low-cut filters.
-More importantly, smartphone microphones aren’t exactly studio-grade, using capsules that have a limited frequency response and imbalanced sound signature.

-If you’re someone who needs to record the clearest vocals or samples on-the-go, you’d be better served by a portable voice recorder.
-This may sound like an investment, however there are a selection of budget voice recorders available.
-Otherwise, if you just need a way of recording voices or other sounds on-the-spot, voice recording apps are your best friend.
+If you’re someone who needs to record the clearest vocals or samples on the go, you’d be better served by a portable voice recorder.
+This may sound like an investment, however, there is a selection of budget voice recorders available.
+Otherwise, if you just need a way of recording voices or other sounds on the spot, voice recording apps are your best friend.

 You’re not limited by your imagination, just by your storage space

-If you’re someone who consistently makes long recordings, such as a two-hour class lecture or five-hour jam session, be weary of recording limits posed by your device.
+If you’re someone who consistently makes long recordings, such as a two-hour class lecture or five-hour jam session, be wary of recording limits posed by your device.
 Some apps like Easy Voice Recorder don’t have a recording limit built-in—though, it will stop recording when your phone’s hard drive is critically low on space.
-Meanwhile, apps like Smart Recorder app have file size limits, which may be inconvenient for some users.
+Meanwhile, the Smart Recorder app has file size limits, which may be inconvenient for some users.
 It might be a good idea to check your phone now and then to make sure it’s still recording.

 Audio transcriptions are a growing trend among recording apps